KC7-Foundation/kc7_data/RadstoneMedical/radstonemedical.com.md

 Finally, in line 4, we add another pipe character ( | ) and then use the count operator to count the results of lines 1-3 of the query.

->Q5 - 🤔How many distinct senders were seen in the email logs from medequipsolutions.com?
+>Q5 - 🤔 How many distinct senders were seen in the email logs from medequipsolutions.com?

 **Tracking Down a Click: OutboundNetworkEvents Data**